darrinmn9/JavaScript_Jumpstart/README.md

 <br>
 **Note:** I do not own all the content in these slides, as some concept explanatiaons and several screenshots taken from various sources like mdn documentation, blogs, books, additional documentation.
 I will try to add links to the bottom of these slides or to a sources slide at the end of each lesson.

-The logic of how to introduce concepts and a majority of this material was created specifically by me for MakerSquare's Meetup.
-The goal of these lessons are to help beginners learn JavaScript, and some explanations have been so perfectly crafted by other people/sources, it makes more sense to compile these concepts and anecdotes instead of having me recreate them to my best attempt.
-I only care about teaching others in the quickest and most concise way possible.
+The logic of how to introduce concepts and a majority of this material was created by me for MakerSquare's Meetup.
+The goal of these lessons are to help beginners and programmers coming from a differente language learn JavaScript.
+Some explanations have been so perfectly crafted by other people/sources, it makes more sense to compile these concepts and anecdotes instead of having me recreate them to my best attempt.
+I only care about teaching others in the quickest, most effective and concise way possible.
 (I give this same disclaimer to everyone who shows up for the meetup)